razetime/ngn-k-tutorial/README.md

 ---

-Each part of this tutorial will have `Vocabulary` and `Exercise` sections at the end.
+Each part of this tutorial will have `Vocabulary` and `Exercise` (pending) sections at the end.
 I suggest getting familiar with the vocabulary and doing the exercises in each part before moving on the next lesson.